leminhtuan2015/Today-I-Learn/game_engine_unity/unity_GameObject_Component.md

    </div>
 </div>

-// div tag is the GameObject
+// GameObject: div tag is the GameObject
-// city, name is the component
+// Component: city, name is the component
-// background-color, padding, color is the component properties
+// Component properties: background-color, padding, color is the component properties
-// p tag is the child GameObject inside parent GameObject
+// GameObject Children: p tag is the child GameObject inside parent GameObject

 ```